VertikaJain/realtime-salad-app/README.md

   7. [MongoDB Compass](https://www.mongodb.com/try/download/compass)

 ## YARN Commands
-  1. yarn -v (check version of YARN)
+  1. `yarn -v` (check version of YARN)
-  2. cd realtime-salad-app (to work in the project folder)
+  2. `cd realtime-salad-app` (to work in the project folder)
-  3. yarn init (Initializes package.json file in root of project)
+  3. `yarn init` (Initializes package.json file in root of project)
-  4. yarn add express ejs express-ejs-layouts (The above command performs 4 tasks-)
+  4. `yarn add express ejs express-ejs-layouts` (The above command performs 4 tasks-)
       - Writes dependencies to package.json,
       - Downloads express, ejs and express-ejs-layouts dependencies from there respective repositories on the Cloud,
       - Adds node_modules folder, which contains all the dependencies like a Tree structure, and
       - Creates yarn.lock file, which locks down the versions of the dependencies specified in the package.json file.
-  5. yarn add nodemon -D (downloads nodemon that automatically restarts the server on any changes in the project & adds nodemon to devDependencies in package.json)
+  5. `yarn add nodemon -D` (downloads nodemon that automatically restarts the server on any changes in the project & adds nodemon to devDependencies in package.json)
-  6. yarn dev (runs the server)
+  6. `yarn dev` (runs the server)
-  7. yarn add laravel-mix -D (downloads Laravel Mix, updates node_modules & adds laravel to devDependencies in package.json)
+  7. `yarn add laravel-mix -D` (downloads Laravel Mix, updates node_modules & adds laravel to devDependencies in package.json)
-  8. yarn add cross-env --save-dev (to handle different environments)
+  8. `yarn add cross-env --save-dev` (to handle different environments)
-  9. yarn watch (performs the following tasks -)
+  9. `yarn watch` (performs the following tasks -)
       - installs sass, sass-loader & resolve-url-loader dependencies when executed first time, and saves to package.json.
       - compiles SCSS & JS files using laravel-mix, and stores the compiled code to public folder i.e. CSS & JS.
-  10. yarn add mongoose (helps in interaction of JS code with MongoDB)
+  10. `yarn add mongoose` (helps in interaction of JS code with MongoDB)
-  11. yarn add express-session (helps in storing sessions in key-value form)
+  11. `yarn add express-session` (helps in storing sessions in key-value form)
-  12. yarn add dotenv (a zero-dependency module that loads environment variables from a .env file into process.env)
+  12. `yarn add dotenv` (a zero-dependency module that loads environment variables from a .env file into process.env)
-  13. yarn add express-flash (used to flash messages for the application)
+  13. `yarn add express-flash` (used to flash messages for the application)
-  14. yarn add axios (promise based HTTP client for the browser and node.js)
+  14. `yarn add axios` (promise based HTTP client for the browser and node.js)
-  15. yarn add noty (notification library that makes it easy to create alert, success, error, warning, information and confirmation messages)
+  15. `yarn add noty` (notification library that makes it easy to create alert, success, error, warning, information and confirmation messages)
-  16. yarn add bcrypt (A library which helps in hashing passwords)
+  16. `yarn add bcrypt` (A library which helps in hashing passwords)
-  17. yarn add passport passport-local (Authentication)
+  17. `yarn add passport passport-local` (Authentication)
+  18. `yarn add moment` (A JavaScript date library for parsing, validating, manipulating, and formatting dates.)

 ## NPM Commands
   *NPM package manager is automatically downloaded with NodeJS, and it can be used as an **alternative to YARN**.
 Since NPM has a drawback that it works quite slow when compared with YARN (as YARN installs dependencies simultaneously), I will be using YARN in this project.
 However, I am providing NPM commands as well for reference.*